Certora/Documentation/docs/cvl/methods.md

 be summarized.

-The ability of the Prover to match a particular call site to a method declaration depends on whether the call was _resolved_ or not, i.e. whether we know which target contract is called and which method signature is called.
+The ability of the Prover to match a particular call site to a method declaration depends on whether the call was _resolved_ or not, i.e., whether we know which target contract is called and which method signature is called.
 Internal calls are always resolved, but for external calls it is not always the case.
 For example, the target contract may be given by a user input, and there is